Are you a fan of all things antique and vintage? I’m sharing some wonderful ways to use your special vintage finds for Christmas decor.

 Jenn at Down Shiloh Road has the BEST collection seen above.
 I personally love the white and aqua combination.

-Vintage Galvanized Buckets and Pails
+Add Christmas Character with Vintage Galvanized Buckets and Pails

 Faux branches would look just as lovely in a galvanized container.